Magnitude 5.8 earthquake strikes major cities in Khyber Pakhtunkhwa - ExBulletin

 Magnitude 5.8 earthquake strikes major cities in Khyber Pakhtunkhwa

-SWAT: A 5.8-magnitude earthquake rocked various cities in Khyber Pakhtunkhwa province on Friday afternoon, ARY News reported.
+An earthquake measuring 5.8 on the Richter scale hit various cities in Khyber Pakhtunkhwa province on Friday afternoon.

 The National Seismological Center (NSMC) confirmed that a 5.8-magnitude earthquake struck Mingora, Malakand, Batgram, Mansehra, Hazara and other cities in the province, prompting people to flee their homes in panic.